lkosch/learning-git/README.md

 ## git log [Documentation](http://git-scm.com/docs/git-log "Git Log Documentation")

 This pulls up the existing commit history for the current repository from newest to oldest.
 Adding `-p` will show the diff for each commit.
 Adding `--word-diff` after `-p` will take out the added and removed lines and shows changes inline instead. `--stat` will give a short summary of stats for each commit. `--graph` will show an ASCII graph of your branch and merge history on the left side.
+Using `--not` will not show commits for a branch that are also in another branch.
 Using `--pretty` with `oneline`, `short`, `full`, or `fuller` will display the output differently with more or less information. `--pretty` can also be passed `format:"Make up a format here."` to display whatever you want.
 Options for `format` and other options for `git log` can be found in the documentation, there are quite a few.

 ```
 git log -p -3
 git log -p --word-diff
 git log --stat
+git log [branch] --not [another-branch]
 git log --pretty=format:"%h - %an, %ar : %s"
 git log -3 --pretty=oneline --graph
 ```

 There are also options to limit and filter `git log`.
-Adding `-(n)` will pull the last `(n)` commits only where `(n)` is some number. `--since`, `--before` to limit the commits to those made after the specified date. `--until`, `--before` to limit the commits to those made before the specified date.
+Adding `-(n)` will pull the last `(n)` commits only where `(n)` is some number. `--since`, `--after` to limit the commits to those made after the specified date. `--until`, `--before` to limit the commits to those made before the specified date.
 Plus many more in the Git docs.

 ```
 git log --pretty=format:"%h - %an, %ar : %s" --author=lkosch --since="2013-11-01" --before="2013-12-01"